rohsingh26/rohsingh26/README.md

 👨‍💻 I’m an SDE passionate about software development and exploring emerging technologies.

-🛠️ Skilled in Data Structures and Algorithms (DSA) with C++ and Python, as well as backend development using Node.js, Django, MongoDB, and SQL databases.
+🛠️ Skilled in Data Structures and Algorithms (DSA) with C++ and Python, as well as backend development using Node.js, Express.js, Django, MongoDB, Redis, Kafka and SQL databases.
 I also have a solid grasp of frontend technologies, including Vue.js, React.js, and Tailwind CSS.

 🤝 Open to collaborating on programming communities or exciting software projects.